All-Systems-Electronics/AlcoMeasure/firmware/Series2/README.md

 See the [AlcoMeasure WM1 User Manual](https://github.com/All-Systems-Electronics/AlcoMeasure/tree/master/documentation) for more information

 For older devices, the following procedure must be used:
 1. Place the relevant firmware file on a SanDisk or other reputable USB stick.
-   The firmware file must keep the original name, be in the root folder of the stick, and should be the only firmware file in the folder.
+   * If all files from the zip are extracted to the USB stick, the AlcoMeasure will choose the appropriate one for its board type.
 2. Power off the AlcoMeasure.
 3. Insert the USB stick into the Type-A port on the AlcoMeasure processor board.
    If the device is a K60 variant, make sure there is no cable connected to the Mini-B port.